 I first came here in 2007 and had one of the strongest beers of my life at 13%, so obviously I had to come back again on this trip.

-The Delirium Café is a bar that serves over 2,000 different beers.
+The Delirium Café right in the city centre is a bar that serves over 2,000 different beers.
 Yes, you read that right.
 2,000.

 They have the biggest book you’ll ever see and sifting through it can take hours but that’s part of the enjoyment though.